Poverty Series I: Beyond Joe & Jane Six-Pack and other Human Parodies

 INTRODUCTION

 We live in a world of instant everything.
 Every human situation, it seems, comes attached with cliches, platitudes, bromides, stereotypes and parodies.
 There is, conceivably, a box to place every person in, and a label to slap them with.
-There are also socially created barriers that inform perception, determine response, and decide opportunity.
-As society evolves, so do these barriers.
+There are also socially created barriers that inform perception, determine response, and decide opportunity, and as society evolves so do these barriers.

 Throughout history, but even more apparent in today’s political climate, the have-nots have born the brunt of social stereotypes, bootstrap philosophies, and feel-good bromides.
 They’ve been romanticized in songs and novels, damned by social critics, and sacrificed at the altars of law and politics.